HAS IRISHNESS BECOME A SYNONYM FOR WEAKNESS?

 It’s undeniable that most Irish identify with one clear and obvious facet of our collective identity, our image as a charitable and kind nation.
 One’s capacity for charity is worthy of pride.
 It signals compassion and altruism but overall, strength of character.
 Ireland has displayed that strength for over half a century by sending money to Africa, by standing up and supporting the oppressed and happily welcoming waves of refugees here—sometimes with big dopey smiles.

-In regards to immigration, many Irish felt the sting of our charitable nature long before the current anti-immigration furore.
-Many of us think the image is wearing a bit thin, or has completely eroded.
-That’s not to say we aren’t a strong or charitable people.
-Our kindness is a big part of who we are.
+Ireland has a deep yet fragile identity, too.
+We cling to our strong and charitable persona, and our kindness is indeed a big part of who we are.
 Past generations handed down the sense of what it’s like to have nothing.
-Helping others is in our blood, probably because it helped us to redefine ourselves as humans after the bitterness of centuries of oppression by our now friendly neighbors.
+Helping others is in our blood, probably because it helped us to redefine ourselves as humans after the bitterness of centuries of oppression by our now friendly neighbours.
+Consequently, the working classes have always reflected the sentiments of charity and warmth the most.
+Ironically, it’s the working classes making the most fuss about mass immigration.

-To make matters worse, we have somehow drifted into a perfect storm where those who did well during the Celtic Tiger perhaps aren’t too proud of their past avarice.
+To make matters worse, we have drifted into a perfect storm where those who did well during the Celtic Tiger perhaps aren’t too proud of their past avarice.
 They lost their charitable identity and want to claw it back in a kind of redemption by proxy, blindly flinging open the gates, and on their knees, begging hoards of unprivileged immigrants to forgive their sins, assuming that their countrymen won’t.

-Hearing that section of Ireland talking about immigration fills me with a myriad of emotions, most of them rooted in dread and anger.
+Hearing those who did well during the Celtic Tiger talk down their noses about immigration fills me with a myriad of emotions, most of them rooted in dread and anger.
+Often their vitriol is aimed at the people immigration directly affects, the working classes.
 It’s too easy nowadays to sling around words like racist, bigot, xenophobe and the now infamous ‘Far Right’.
-In my humble opinion, that comes from a small cohort of contrite, ultra-left-wingers that take umbrage with the Irish working classes standing up for themselves.
-They’ll also have you believe that Ireland’s growing divide is due to a streak of horribleness running through the working classes.
-The working classes have always been the most charitable but they’re not stupid.
-They see that many of the so-called refugees have come here for a free ride.
+In my humble opinion, that media-fed slur comes from a small cohort of well-off contrite, ultra-left-wingers that look down on working class people, particularly when they speak up for themselves.
+They’ll also have you believe that Ireland’s growing divide is due to a streak of horribleness running through the lower classes, when, again, the working classes have always been the most charitable!

 Is it naivety or an image?

-I believe its image.
+I believe its an image.
 Our politicians and others with influence are the worst offenders.
 The truth is, modern Ireland is less like Mother Theresa and more like Seabiscuit.
-We quietly fancy ourselves as smarter and more enlightened than other nations and we dam well work hard to make those ambitions a reality; you only have to look at our anomalous global sporting achievements.
+We quietly fancy ourselves as smarter and more enlightened than other nations and we dam well work hard to make those ambitions a reality; you only have to look at our anomalous global achievements.

-I am baffled that any Irish person can soberly argue against being vigilant in regards to immigration.
-Desperate people easily take advantage of nice people.
-You can see it in the eyes of those arriving that we are viewed as the nice friend that nobody really respects but keeps around out of necessity.
-The friend with benefits—in the sum of two-hundred-and-thirty-odd Euros a week, free housing and free medical.
+Let’s not forget how young Ireland is, too, as a free nation.
+It can be argued that we aren’t ready for the world at large to be on our doorstep day and night.
+I am baffled that any Irish person can soberly argue against being vigilant.
+Desperate people take advantage of nice people every day.
+You can see it in the eyes of many men and women and even kids arriving, that we are viewed as the nice friend who has no identity, that nobody really respects but keeps around out of necessity.
+A friend with benefits in the sum of two-hundred-and-thirty-odd Euros a week, free housing and free medical.
 They laugh at our social anxiety that permits them to be racists and compels us to self flagellate.

-If Ireland is to move forwards in a healthy and socially responsible way, a few basic things must happen: 1) stop the name calling and unite under a renewed identity based around common sense, hindsight, insight and foresight.
+If Ireland is to move forwards in a healthy and socially responsible way, a few basic things must happen: 1) stop the name calling (far right or woke) and unite under a renewed identity based around common sense, hindsight, insight and foresight.
 2) take a back step and really look at where uncontrolled immigration has taken other countries and what it will do to our unique people and culture.
 And 3), be strong enough to admit mistakes and do what is necessary to correct them.

 If we can’t come together as a people again, we will be remembered by future generations as foolhardy and bickering idealogues.
 The Trojan Horse is well inside the gates, but night has not yet fallen.